AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

 Statement Coverage (SC) assessments
 ===================================

+Statement coverage is achieved with :option:`--level=stmt`.

+ together with
-Statement coverage is achieved with :option:`--level=stmt`, together with :option:`--scos` to provide the set of SCOs of interest via ALI files.
+:option:`--scos` to provide the set of SCOs of interest via ALI files.
 The `xcov` and `html` annotation formats both generate a representation of the sources with annotations on each relevant line,